Court overturns Boston Marathon bomber’s death sentence

 The judges noted that the Boston court has a longstanding rule obligating such an inquiry.

-Tsarnaev’s lawyers say one of the jurors, who would go one to become the jury’s foreperson, or chief spokesperson, published two dozen tweets in the wake of the bombings.
+Tsarnaev’s lawyers say one of the jurors — who would go one to become the jury’s foreperson, or chief spokesperson — published two dozen tweets in the wake of the bombings.
 One post after Tsarnaev’s capture called him a “piece of garbage.”

 Tsarnaev was convicted on 30 charges, including conspiracy and use of a weapon of mass destruction.
-He’s been serving his sentence in a high-security supermax prison in Colorado.

-His brother, Tamerlan Tsarnaev, was killed in a gun battle with police days after the two brothers detonated two pressure cooker bombs near the marathon finish line.
+An email was sent to his lawyer seeking comment.